 Public charge is a term used in immigration law to describe someone who is likely to rely primarily on government benefits for support.
 Effective February 24, 2020, the federal government is using a new public charge rule that expands the list of programs that may be considered under the public charge test.

-The public charge rule does not affect who is eligible for public benefits programs that provide support for health, nutrition, housing, employment, and child care.
-Franklin County Department of Job and Family Services want to help you continue to receive the assistance that you and your family are eligible to receive and need.
+The public charge rule does not affect everyone who is eligible for public benefits programs that provide support for health, nutrition, housing, employment, and child care.
+Franklin County Department of Job and Family Services wants to help you continue to receive the assistance that you and your family are eligible to receive and need.

 Not all immigrants who receive public benefits are impacted by the public charge rule.

 Please see the below Frequently Asked Questions for more information.